-Building Service 32BJ Supplemental Retirement Savings Plan 25 West 18th Street New York, NY 10011-4676 www.32bjfunds.org 800-551-3225 Benefits Information Kyle E. Bragg, Chairman Howard I. Rothschild, Secretary Peter Goldberger, Executive Director Régine Breton, Director Retirement Services Summary of Material Modifications Building Service 32BJ Supplemental Retirement Savings Plan The following is a list of changes and clarifications which have occurred since the printing of the Building Service 32BJ Supplemental Retirement Savings Plan (SPD) dated March 1, 2020.
+Building Service 32BJ Supplemental Retirement Savings Plan 25 West 18th Street New York, NY 10011-4676 www.32bjfunds.org 800-551-3225 Benefits Information Manny Pastreich, Chairman Howard I. Rothschild, Secretary Peter Goldberger, Executive Director Régine Breton, Director Retirement Services Summary of Material Modifications Building Service 32BJ Supplemental Retirement Saving Plan The following is a list of changes and clarifications which have occurred since the printing of the Building Service 32BJ Supplemental Retirement Savings Plan (SPD) dated March 1, 2020.
 This Summary of Material Modifications (SMM) supplements or modifies the information presented in your SPD with respect to the Plan.
 Please keep this document with your copy of the SPD for future reference.
+Appointment of Employer Trustee Page 1: Effective October 11, 2023, Brooke Jenkins-Lewis has been appointed employer trustee.
+She replaces Fred Ward whose information is deleted in its entirety and is replaced with the following: Brooke Jenkins-Lewis Chief Financial Officer NYC School Support Services, Inc. 180 Madison Avenue, 12th Floor New York, NY 10016 Appointment of Union Trustee Page 1: Effective December 8, 2022, Elizabeth Baker has been appointed Union Trustee.
+Her information is as follows: Elizabeth Baker Director of Bargaining and Employer Relations - N.Y.
+Metro 32BJ SEIU 25 West 18th Street New York, NY 10011-1991 Change in Union Trustee Title Page 1: Effective December 8, 2022, John Santos' title is changed from Vice President to Secretary-Treasurer.
+Change in Union Trustee Title Page 1: Effective December 7, 2022, Manny Pastreich's title is changed from Secretary-Treasurer to President.
+Resignation of Union Trustee Page 1: Effective November 30, 2022, Kyle E. Bragg has resigned as Union Trustee.
+His information is deleted in its entirety.
 Appointment of Union Trustee Page 1: Effective November 1, 2021, John Santos has been appointed Union trustee.
-He replaces Lenore Friedlander whose information is deleted in its entirety and is replaced with the following: John Santos Vice President 32BJ SEIU 25 West 18th Street New York, NY 10011-1991 Appointment of Employer Trustee Page 1: Effective April 19, 2021, Jeffrey Brodsky has been appointed employer trustee.
-He replaces Charles C. Dorego whose information is deleted in its entirety and is replaced with the following: Jeffrey Brodsky Related Companies 30 Hudson Yards New York, NY 10001 Official Plan documents control the actual payment of benefits and the administration of this Plan.
-This SMM merely highlights the changes and does not replace those documents.
-In case of any discrepancy between this SMM, the SPD, or official Plan documents including any and all amendments, the terms of the Plan documents will control.
-Page 1 of 1 December 15, 2021
+He replaces Lenore Friedlaender whose information is deleted in its entirety and is replaced with the following: John Santos Vice President 32BJ SEIU 25 West 18th Street New York, NY 10011-1991 Page 1 of 2 November 15, 2023 Appointment of Employer Trustee Page 1: Effective April 19, 2021, Jeffrey Brodsky has been appointed employer trustee.
+He replaces Charles C. Dorego whose information is deleted in its entirety and is replaced with the following: Jeffrey Brodsky Related Companies 30 Hudson Yards New York, NY 10001 Change in Union Trustee Title and Contact Information Page 1: Effective January 13, 2021, Larry Engelstein's title and contact information is deleted in its entirety and replaced with the following: c/o 32BJ SEIU 25 W. 18th Street New York, NY 10011-1991 Change in Required Minimum Distribution Age Page 20: Effective December 29, 2022, the section Required Minimum Distribution is deleted in its entirety and replaced with the following: If your account balance is more than \$1,000, you can postpone your distribution until April 1 following the year you reach your "required beginning date" age as specified in the SECURE Act of 2019 and SECURE 2.0 Act of 2022.
+You must begin receiving a distribution once you reach your "required beginning date" age, however, if you are still working in covered employment at that point, your distribution will begin when you actually stop working.
+The below chart shows which required beginning date age applies to you.